Oracle updates Blockchain Platform Cloud Service

 - On-demand storage capacity, which customers can add to an instance when needed

-- Automatic deployment and replication across multiple Availability or Fault Domains in OCI data centres for high availability and resilience
+- Automatic deployment and replication across multiple Availability or Fault Domains in OCI data centers for high availability and resilience

 - Geo-redundant ordering cluster operating across multiple regions using blockchain instances deployed across different OCI regions/geographies